-% Notes due 2024
+5.125% Notes due 2026

 We are an externally managed specialty finance company that provides capital to lower middle market U.S. businesses (which we generally define as companies with annual earnings before interest, taxes, depreciation and amortization ("EBITDA") of \$3 million to \$15 million).
 We operate as a closed-end, non-diversified management investment company and have elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 For federal income tax purposes, we have elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
-Our investment objectives are to: (1) achieve and grow current income by investing in debt securities of established businesses that we believe will provide stable earnings and cash flow to pay expenses, make principal and interest payments on our outstanding indebtedness and make distributions to stockholders that grow over time; and (2) provide our stockholders with long-term capital appreciation in the value of our assets by investing in equity securities of established businesses that we believe can grow over time to permit us to sell our equity investments for capital gains.
+Our investment objectives are to: (1) achieve and grow current income by investing in debt securities of established businesses that we believe will provide stable earnings and cash flow to pay expenses, make principal and interest payments on our outstanding indebtedness and make distributions to stockholders that grow over time; and (2) provide our stockholders with long-term capital appreciation in the value of our assets by investing in equity securities, in connection with our debt investments, that we believe can grow over time to permit us to sell our equity investments for capital gains.

-We are offering \$ million in aggregate principal amount of % notes due 2024 (the "Notes").
-The Notes will mature on November 1, 2024.
-We will pay interest on the Notes on February 1, May 1, August 1 and November 1 of each year, beginning on November 1, 2019.
-We may redeem the Notes in whole or in part at any time or from time to time on or after , 2021, at the redemption price as set forth under "Description of the Notes-Optional Redemption" in this prospectus supplement.
-Holders of the Notes will not have the Notes repaid prior to November 1, 2024.
-The Notes will be issued in minimum denominations of \$25 and integral multiples of \$25 in excess thereof.
+We are offering \$100.0 million in aggregate principal amount of 5.125% notes due 2026 (the "Notes").
+The Notes will mature on January 31, 2026.
+We will pay interest on the Notes on January 31 and July 31 of each year, beginning July 31, 2021.
+We may redeem the Notes in whole or in part at any time or from time to time, at the redemption price set forth under the section titled "Description of the Notes-Optional Redemption" in this prospectus supplement.
+In addition, holders of the Notes can require us to repurchase some or all of the Notes at a purchase price equal to 100% of their principal amount, plus accrued and unpaid interest to, but not including, the repurchase date, upon the occurrence of a Change of Control Repurchase Event (as defined herein).
+The Notes will be issued in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.

 The Notes will be our direct unsecured obligations and rank equal in right of payment with all outstanding and future unsecured, unsubordinated indebtedness issued by us.
 Because the Notes will not be secured by any of our assets, they will be effectively subordinated to all of our existing and future secured indebtedness (or any indebtedness that is initially unsecured as to which we subsequently grant a security interest) to the extent of the value of the assets securing such indebtedness.
 The Notes will be structurally subordinated to all existing and future indebtedness and other obligations of any of our subsidiaries, since the Notes will be obligations exclusively of Gladstone Capital Corporation and not of any of our subsidiaries.
 The Notes will be senior in right of payment to any existing or future outstanding series of our preferred stock.
 None of our subsidiaries is a guarantor of the Notes and the Notes will not be required to be guaranteed by any subsidiary we may acquire or create in the future.
+As of September 30, 2020, we had \$224.3 million of debt outstanding of which \$96.3 million was unsecured and unsubordinated indebtedness and \$128.0 million was secured indebtedness.
+None of our current indebtedness will be subordinated to the Notes.